 No. There is no evidence to suggest that sugar itself causes cancer, or increases the growth of tumors.

 There have been a few studies done on mice (NOT HUMANS!) that looked at the effects of a low carbohydrate diet on a specific type of brain tumor growth.
 They have found that a slowing in tumor growth occurs with a low-carb diet, however overall calories need to be restricted in order for it to be effective (you can read more here and here).
 These dietary interventions were also not curative, all of the test subjects did still die from their tumors.
 Using these findings to make dietary recommendations for individuals diagnosed with cancer is completely premature and irresponsible.

 For real people undergoing cancer treatments, a calorie restricted diet is not recommended.
 This is because cancer often increases our nutrient needs, and the surgical and medication interventions these patients undergo creates additional stress on the body.
-For healing from surgery and handling side effects of chemotherapy, patients should be encouraged to eat foods that they can tolerate and that are energy-dense rather than try to follow a very restrictive diet that has no proven benefit.
+For healing from surgery and handling side effects of chemotherapy, patients should be encouraged to eat foods that they can tolerate.
 When we deny these patients the energy and nutrients they need we do more harm than good.

 So, the bottom line is eating sugar is not toxic nor harmful to our health when we consume it in reasonable quantities.
 We generally consume significantly more sugar than our bodies’ actually need, which can lead to excess weight gain and poor health.
 However if we eat more of anything than our bodies’ need the effect is the same- an increase in weight and the health risks that accompany that.

 So, what can we do to reduce the added sugars in our diets?